Minor in European Studies/Civilization

 - Greek

-Additional languages are subject to approval by the director.
+Additional languages are subject to approval by the Coordinator.

 (Complete at least one course in at least three different areas.
 The following are examples and not an exhaustive list.)